robfatland/reorganiseduponthefloor/git/README.md

-Academics and publishing companies and many other adopters have learned and adopted it and have created thousands of books and hundreds of thousands of articles that are a joy to behold, surpassing *readable* in favor of *beautiful*.
+Academics and publishing companies and many other adopters have learned and adopted it and have created thousands of books and hundreds of thousands of articles that are a joy to behold, surpassing *readable* to often achieve *beautiful*.
 Forty years and counting, decades more to come.

 I do not use TeX directly.
-To write my graduate thesis I became moderately fluent in LaTeX; which is a variant, a content-oriented system that uses TeX for document layout.
+To write my graduate thesis I became moderately fluent in LaTeX; a content-oriented system that uses TeX for document layout.
 I think
 of LaTeX (correctly or incorrectly) as a human-friendly wrapper around TeX.
 Anyway by moderate fluency I mean...